 - 1 teaspoon coarsely crushed black or mixed peppercorns (white, black, green, pink)

 For the raita

-- 1 large red onion (10 to 12 ounces/283 to 340 grams)
+- 1 large red onion

-- Vegetable oil
+- Mild vegetable oil

 - Kosher or sea salt and freshly ground black pepper

-- 1 cup (227 grams) plain whole-milk yogurt
+- 1 cup plain whole-milk yogurt

 - 1 clove garlic, grated or finely minced